The Best Curtain and Drapery Hardware – Everything you Need to Know! (Parts 1 & 2)

 Laurel, you haven’t talked about tie-backs.

 You’re right.
 I haven’t.
 They’re lovely in a grand old home with 10-foot-high floor-to-ceiling windows.
-But, they’re a bloody pain in the arse.
 I always did holdbacks instead of ties.
+Still, they’re a bloody pain in the arse to install.
+I always struggled to get them to hold back the drape.

 Okay, fire away.